silverstripe/silverstripe-activedirectory/docs/en/developer.md

 Once the job runs, it will enqueue itself again, so it's effectively run on a schedule.
 Keep in mind that you'll need to have `queuedjobs` setup on a cron so that it can automatically run those queued jobs.
 See the [module docs](https://github.com/silverstripe-australia/silverstripe-queuedjobs) on how to configure that.

+### Migrating existing users

+If you have existing Member records on your site that have matching email addresses to users in the directory, you can migrate those by running the task `LDAPMigrateExistingMembersTask`.
+For example, visting `http://mysite.com/dev/tasks/LDAPMigrateExistingMembersTask` will run the migration.

+This essentially just updates those existing records with the matching directory user's `GUID` and sets the flag `IsImportedFromLDAP` so they will be synced from now on.

 ## Debugging